mybluecrossSign In Register

 Why do I need travel health coverage?

-The health expenses resulting from those accidents or unexpected illnesses are not fully covered by Manitoba Health, Seniors and Active Living.
-The difference between what Manitoba Health, Seniors and Active Living will pay and the actual cost may be substantial.
+Health expenses resulting from accidents or unexpected illnesses that occur outside of Manitoba are not fully covered by Manitoba Health.
+The difference between what Manitoba Health will pay and the actual cost may be substantial.

-Based on the reciprocal billing agreement, Manitoba Health, Seniors and Active Living will pay the standard rate if you see a doctor or are admitted to an approved hospital in Canada; however, not all expenses are covered.
+Based on the reciprocal billing agreement, Manitoba Health will pay the standard rate if you see a doctor or are admitted to an approved hospital in Canada; however, not all expenses are covered.

-Yes.
-You must be a Manitoba resident, registered with and entitled to benefits from Manitoba Health, Seniors and Active Living to apply for travel health coverage.
+You must be a Manitoba resident, registered with and entitled to benefits from Manitoba Health to apply for travel coverage.

 When should I buy travel health coverage?